-Offence Extent 6 L3 / L4 L5 / L6 / L7 1st offence Subsequent Offences for all levels Unreferenced Closely paraphrased 7 , but not verbatim.
+Offence Extent L3 / L4 L5 / L6 / L7 1st offence Subsequent Offences for all levels Unreferenced Closely paraphrased , but not verbatim.
+Less than 10% of work CATEGORY 1 Formal warning - mark on merits CATEGORY 1 Formal warning - mark on merits Unreferenced Closely paraphrased , but not verbatim.
+Between 10% and 50% of the work CATEGORY 1 Formal warning - mark on merits CATEGORY 1 Mark on merits, but mark for assessment component capped at pass mark Unreferenced Closely paraphrased , but not verbatim.
+Above 50% of the work CATEGORY 1 Mark on merits, but mark for assessment component capped at pass mark CATEGORY 1 Mark of 0% for assessment component Unreferenced Closely paraphrased , but not verbatim.
 100% of the work CATEGORY 1 Mark of 0% for assessment component CATEGORY 2 Mark of 0% for all assessment components in module, at discretion of Academic Misconduct Panel.
-Unreferenced and verbatim 8 (no quotation marks) Less than 10% of the work CATEGORY 1 Formal warning - mark on merits CATEGORY 1 Mark on merits, but mark for assessment component capped at pass mark Unreferenced and verbatim 8 (no quotation marks) Between 10% and 50% of the work.
-CATEGORY 1 Mark on merits, but mark for assessment component capped at pass mark CATEGORY 1 Mark of 0% for assessment component Unreferenced and verbatim 8 (no quotation marks) Above 50% of the work CATEGORY 1 Mark of 0% for assessment component CATEGORY 2 Mark of 0% for all assessment components in module, at discretion of Academic Misconduct Panel.
-Unreferenced and verbatim 8 (no quotation marks) 100% of the work CATEGORY 2 Mark of 0% for all assessment components in module, at discretion of Academic Misconduct Panel.
+Unreferenced and verbatim (no quotation marks) Less than 10% of the work CATEGORY 1 Formal warning - mark on merits CATEGORY 1 Mark on merits, but mark for assessment component capped at pass mark Unreferenced and verbatim (no quotation marks) Between 10% and 50% of the work.
+CATEGORY 1 Mark on merits, but mark for assessment component capped at pass mark CATEGORY 1 Mark of 0% for assessment component Unreferenced and verbatim (no quotation marks) Above 50% of the work CATEGORY 1 Mark of 0% for assessment component CATEGORY 2 Mark of 0% for all assessment components in module, at discretion of Academic Misconduct Panel.
+Unreferenced and verbatim (no quotation marks) 100% of the work CATEGORY 2 Mark of 0% for all assessment components in module, at discretion of Academic Misconduct Panel.
 CATEGORY 2 Mark of 0% for all assessment components in module, at discretion of Academic Misconduct Panel.
-Unreferenced and verbatim 8 (no quotation marks) Any amount Submission of work either purchased, commissioned or purloined from, or otherwise provided by, a third party CATEGORY 2 Mark of 0% for all assessment components within the module with no right to referral at discretion of Academic Misconduct Panel CATEGORY 2 Mark 0% for all assessment components within the module with no right to referral at discretion of Academic Misconduct Panel.